some-ip-com/open-someip-spec/src/someip-sd.rst

 * Service-ID shall be set to 0xFFFE (reserved)
 * Instance-ID shall be used as described for SOME/IP services and eventgroups.
-* The Configuration Option shall be added and shall contain at least a entry with key "otherserv" and a configurable non-empty value that is determined by the system department.
+* The Configuration Option shall be added and shall contain at least a entry with key "otherserv" and a configurable non-empty value that is determined by the OEM.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_502